microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

 New parameters to be send from host while rendering AC
 1. ActivityResultRegistry - Used while opening new activity and handling the activity result on closing
 2. IChoicesResolver - Used to fetch dynamic choices from the host
-3. TypeAheadSearchCustomIcons - Host provides custom icons (search, cross icons etc.) information though this data class
+3. TypeAheadSearchCustomUIParams - Host provides custom icons (search, cross icons etc.) information though this data class

 ### SDK to Host communication